pbrazeale/100-Days-of-Code/README.md

 ### Day 009 Secret Auction
 Nothing to it.
 Simple use of nested list within a dictionary and increment the key by 1 each time.
 Similar to a SQL table with a UNIQUE PRIMARY KEY.
 Crate an infinite while loop and only break when auction is complete.
 Took 10 minutes or less, and zero need for the final video.

+### Day 010 Calculator
+Built a simplistic CLI calculator.

+My solution used an if logic chain instead of creating a dictionary of operations. (task1) The dictionary solution version offers the ability to expand the calculator's functionality in the future, and thus is a far more elegant solution that my own.
+I too chose recursion as the simplest solution to maintain the first calculation moving forward until the user choses to clear and start over.